Thirty-seven and rising: the number of legal aid providers lost since the early days of the pandemic

 What did our civil session tell us?
 Public Law Project’s Jo Hickman explained how much harder it is for ordinary people to challenge unlawful decisions by public authorities.
 She described the domestic abuse victim turned down for legal aid and the elderly, blind client lacking mental capacity, who was refused funding for his case to regularise his immigration status under the Legal Aid Agency's exceptional case funding provisions.

-Mackintosh Law co-director Nicola Mackintosh QC (Hon) described how her clients, all of whom have disabilities, are some of ‘the most marginalised people in society’.
+Mackintosh Law co-director Nicola Mackintosh QC (Hon) described how her clients, all of whom are disabled, are some of ‘the most marginalised people in society’.
 By the time she meets them, almost all are in dire need of legal assistance, such as support to access social care and mental health services or to challenge a wrongful deprivation of their liberty.

 We also heard from Rosaleen Kilbane, housing solicitor and a co-founder of the Community Law Partnership (CLP), about her fears for the future of her firm.
 She warned: ‘I don’t think we can survive in our current form.
 If we don’t survive, I don’t know where people will go.’
 CLP generally turns away around four people for every one it assists due to lack of capacity.
 She described one client, a wheelchair user unable to access the toilet in her accommodation: by the time she came to CLP, she had been starving herself in order to avoid needing to use the bathroom.
 CLP successfully brought a judicial review to compel the local authority to rehouse her – but the firm makes these applications at its own financial risk.